zamqq/event-management-app-csura/README.md

 ## The Problem & Solution

-**The Challenge:** During my time as Project Manager at the [Romanian-American University's Student Club](https://www.rau.ro/students-club/?lang=en), I identified a critical organizational problem: information about available rooms, resources, and event approvals was scattered across multiple platforms, people and difficult to access.
+**The Challenge:** During my time as Project Manager at the [Romanian-American University's Student Club](https://www.rau.ro/students-club/?lang=en), I identified a critical organizational problem: information about available rooms, resources, and event approvals was scattered across multiple platforms, people, and difficult to access.
 This fragmentation led to:
 - Confusion about room availability and booking procedures
 - Difficulty tracking available resources for events
 - Lack of centralized event status monitoring